slabsxyz/docs/docs/concepts/glossary.md

 <!-- # Key Management Abstraction -->

+### Atomic Transaction
+An **atomic transaction** in the context of blockchain is a transaction composed of multiple interdependent actions, potentially across different chains or involving various smart contracts, that either executes in its entirety or is fully reverted.
+This ensures that no partial state changes occur, preserving the system's consistency.
+A key example of atomic transactions is **atomic swaps**, where tokenized assets are exchanged between different blockchains without third-party intermediaries.
+Atomic swaps leverage cryptographic mechanisms like Hash Timelock Contracts (HTLCs) to ensure that the swap is completed fully or canceled, maintaining decentralization and preventing any party from being shortchanged.

 ### Consensus Client
 A **consensus client** in a blockchain node implements the network's consensus mechanism, ensuring that the blockchain reaches agreement on valid data by verifying the information provided by the execution client.
 It enables nodes to synchronize and maintain the correct blockchain state across the network.